 What are the advantages of choosing a blunt cannula?

 If trained properly, an injector could make great use of cannula benefits such as

 - It is less painful than the sharp needles

 - From one entry point, the injector could reach multiple facial areas

 The following are some of the advantages of utilizing a blunt-tipped cannula for lip enhancement:

-Why an injector trained with using cannula?
+Why is an injector trained in using a cannula?